Mortgage rate forecast for next week (June 12-16)

 Mortgage interest rate FAQ

-Current mortgage rates are averaging 5.70% for a 30–year fixed–rate loan, 4.83% for a 15–year fixed–rate loan, and 4.50% for a 5/1 adjustable–rate mortgage, according to Freddie Mac’s latest weekly rate survey.
+Current mortgage rates are averaging 6.71% for a 30-year fixed-rate loan and 6.07% for a 15-year fixed-rate loan, according to Freddie Mac’s latest weekly rate survey.
 Your individual rate could be higher or lower than the average depending on your credit score, down payment, and the lender you choose to work with, among other factors.

-Mortgage rates could decrease next week (July 11-15, 2022) if the mortgage market takes a cautious approach to a possible recession on the horizon.
-However, rates could rise if the high inflation of 2022 keeps up and needs to be reigned in.
+Mortgage rates could decrease next week (June 12-16, 2023) if the mortgage market takes a cautious approach to a possible recession.
+However, rates could rise if lenders account for the Federal Reserve taking measures to counteract inflation or if a global event brings economic uncertainty.

-Freddie Mac is now citing average 30-year rates in the 5 percent range.
-If you can find a rate in the 4s, you’re in a very good position.
+Freddie Mac is now citing average 30-year rates in the 6% range.
+If you can find a rate in the 4s or 5s, you’re in a very good position.
 Remember that rates vary a lot by borrower.
 Those with perfect credit and large down payments may get below-average interest rates, while poor-credit borrowers and those with non-QM loans could see much higher rates.
 You’ll need to get pre-approved for a mortgage to know your exact rate.

-At the time of this writing, the lowest 30-year mortgage rate ever was 2.65 percent.
+At the time of this writing, the lowest 30-year mortgage rate ever was 2.65%.
 That’s according to Freddie Mac’s Primary Mortgage Market Survey, the most widely used benchmark for current mortgage interest rates.

 Locking your rate is a personal decision.
 You should do what’s right for your situation rather than trying to time the market.
 If you’re buying a home, the right time to lock a rate is after you’ve secured a purchase agreement and shopped for your best mortgage deal.
 If you’re refinancing, you should make sure you compare offers from at least three to five lenders before locking a rate.
 That said, rates are rising.
 So the sooner you can lock in today’s market, the better.